gramineproject/gramine/README.rst

 We maintain `a list of companies
 <https://gramine.readthedocs.io/en/latest/gramine-users.html>`__ experimenting
 with Gramine for their confidential computing solutions.
-Please reach out to us at maintainers@gramineproject.io if you are using Gramine and would like to be highlighted on our page.

 Getting help